How to Start a Sober Living Home in Alabama: A 2026 Sober House Startup Guide

 Below is a practical comparison table for common entity choices.
 Use it as a starting point, then confirm your final structure with professional advice suited to your situation.

 Step 2.
-Understand Alabama Zoning and Fair Housing Laws for Recovery Homes
+Review Alabama Zoning and Fair Housing Rules

 Start with a practical mindset: recovery housing is still housing, but local codes may apply different labels depending on how many unrelated people live together, how the property is used, and how the home is operated.